Quick overview:

 Interrogation

 An interrogation can take a very similar course to giving an explanation, but there is one major difference, as the interrogation is already part of the criminal proceedings.
 So while giving an explanation means that it is being investigated whether a criminal offence may have been committed, an interrogation indicates that criminal or misdemeanour proceedings have already been initiated.
 The police then summons directly the witnesses to the event or the accused.
-The interrogation is governed by criminal law and the municipal police may not be involved in it in any way.
+The interrogation is governed by criminal law and the municipal police may not be involved in any way.

 As part of the interrogation: